 Lid fits well and is easy to seal

 This 3-quart dish is the one you’ll reach for when it’s time to prep ahead and cook later.
-In fact, our tester found it endlessly versatile: it’s perfect for make-ahead French toast casserole, for bread pudding, and for all kinds of casseroles.
+In fact, our tester found it endlessly versatile: It’s perfect for a make-ahead French toast casserole, for bread pudding, and for all kinds of other casseroles.
 Make them ahead of time, snap the lid on, and refrigerate them to bake later.
 It’s also great for making a full tray of mac and cheese and marinating meats before they meet the grill and for storing leftovers without moving the food to a different container.
-You can even make dessert — our tester made apple crisp.
+You can even make dessert—our tester made apple crisp.